undetakerize/asp-game-api-demo/README.md

  - Json Serializer/Deserialize using [Newtonsoft.JSON](https://www.newtonsoft.com/json) and it might be support [EFCore Naming Conventions](https://www.nuget.org/packages/EFCore.NamingConventions) for bind snake, camel , others.

 ## The Structure
+The structure of this using clean architecture with principal CQRS
 <pre>
 /src
 │